 I’ve always worked with people’s imaginations.

 I started out in magazine journalism in 2005, while completing my critical theory MPhil at Cambridge.
 By 2006, I was Deputy Editor of a national homes magazine.
-I was approached by a publisher, and went on to do three humour books.
+In 2007 I was approached by a publisher, and went on to do three humour books.

 I worked as a digital copywriter for big agencies and clients in London – but London wasn’t for me.
 In 2012, I moved to Sheffield to work on a creative technology contract, and within five years was a successful digital artist.
 I worked in several different countries and even exhibited at The Lowry.

 In 2018, I left the art world behind forever.
 I simply didn’t feel as though I was making enough difference.
 I wanted to channel some of the money I’d made across my various careers into something useful and ideally low stress.
 When the pandemic threw us all into chaos in 2020, I realised what I needed to do.
 Since then, I have run my apartment on the East coast of Scotland as an affordable, Covid-safe holiday let called Burntisland Studio.
 You can find out all about it, and book it, here.

 I am trying to work less, however I still write copy for global tech clients and consult on digital creativity, for example as one half of Sarah & Leila.
 I have a quiet obsession with business and finance, and have recently joined the volunteer team at Edinburgh’s wonderful financial history reference library, the Library of Mistakes.